eyashiro/eyashiro.github.io/pages/my-story_mission-purpose-and-value.md

   }
 </style>

-I'm Dr. Erika Yashiro, an independent life scientist, editor, and science communicator.
+I'm Dr. Erika Yashiro, an independent life scientist, grant writer, and science communicator.
 I help research teams and professionals move forward faster, effectively, and with more confidence.
 Over the last two decades, I gradually transitioned from field and lab work to bioinformatics, operational bioinformatics, expert editing, and science communication.
 Thanks to this broad range of hands-on experience and expertise, I'm able to see the bigger picture of projects and really connect the dots.
 It also allows me to deliver results under real-world constraints: tight timelines, shifting staff, and complex datasets and research infrastructure.

 ## Why Did I Build Life Sciences Research Support?
 Every project, team, and timeline is different, but the bottlenecks are often the same.
 Maybe you've experienced these too: